<<Page Under Construction 😉 >>

 Schneier on Security – A blog covering security and security technology

-Text “SQUID” to 1-833-SCI-TEXT for daily squid facts.
-The website has merch.
+Southern New England is having the best squid run in years.
 As usual, you can also use this squid post to talk about the security stories in the news that I haven’t covered.

 Lohrmann on Cybersecurity – Government Technology RSS Feed